Hormones . Symptoms guide

 Low Testosterone in Men: When to Test

 Symptoms of low testosterone overlap with many other conditions, which is why a blood test is the only reliable way to confirm it.
-The most useful first step is total and free testosterone plus DHT, taken in the morning when levels are highest.
-Adding thyroid and full blood count rules out the conditions that mimic low testosterone.
+The most useful first step is total and free testosterone plus DHT, taken strictly between 7:00 AM and 11:00 AM while fasting, as levels naturally peak during these hours and drop significantly following food intake.
+Adding a Full Blood Count and thyroid check rules out key mimics like anaemia, while measuring pituitary hormones (LH, FSH and Prolactin) is vital to identify the structural root cause if your testosterone levels are low.

 What this might be